Tomires/thesis/shared.md

 2. object - contains smaller obstacles such as rocks or tile decorations
 3. logic - used by the battle logic script to determine whether a cell is accessible
 4. terrain - contains base tiles

-#### Persistence module

-The persistence module acts as a save file.
-It contains data on player's success rate for each kanji phrase, entries on active and completed quests, current NPC dialogs, items located in player's inventory, their level and experience points, which determine the size of the kanji selection pool.

 ### Script entities